LucasWaelti/kalibr-wiki/Calibrating-the-VI-Sensor.md

 1. **dynamic dataset (spatial camera-imu calibration)**
     * move the sensor (target is fixed)
     * cameras should run at 20 Hz and IMU at 200 Hz
-    * try to excite all rotation and acceleration axis of the IMU
+    * try to excite all rotation and acceleration axes of the IMU
-    * avoid shocks
+    * avoid shocks (e.g. while picking up the sensor)
     * good illumination and shutter times are crucial here (to avoid motion blur while exciting the IMU)

     view images with: